-- Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic Region - Fishery Management Plan for the Dolphin and Wahoo Fishery of the Atlantic - Fishery Management Plan for Coastal Migratory Pelagic Resources in the Gulf of Mexico and Atlantic Region

-Fishery Management Plan for the Reef Fish Resources of the Gulf of Mexico
+- Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic Region (Snapper Grouper FMP) - Fishery Management Plan for the Dolphin and Wahoo Fishery of the Atlantic (Dolphin Wahoo FMP) - Fishery Management Plan for Coastal Migratory Pelagic Resources in the Gulf of Mexico and Atlantic Region (CMP FMP) - Fishery Management Plan for the Reef Fish Resources of the Gulf of Mexico (Reef Fish FMP)

-Status Quo.
-The owner or operator of a vessel for which a commercial fishing permit for South Atlantic snapper grouper, Atlantic dolphin and wahoo, coastal migratory pelagic (CMP) species (king or Spanish mackerel and Gulf Cobia), or Gulf reef fish has been issued, or whose vessel fishes for or lands such species (Atlantic snapper grouper species, Atlantic dolphin or wahoo species, Gulf reef fish, or CMP species for sale) in or from state waters adjoining the applicable South Atlantic, Atlantic, or Gulf of Mexico exclusive economic zone (EEZ), and who is selected to report by the Science and Research Director (SRD) must maintain a fishing record for each trip, or a portion of such trips as specified by the SRD, on forms provided by the SRD.
+Status Quo: The owner or operator of a vessel for which a commercial fishing permit for South Atlantic snapper grouper, Atlantic dolphin and wahoo, CMP species, or Gulf reef fish has been issued, or whose vessel fishes for or lands such species in or from state waters adjoining the applicable exclusive economic zone (EEZ) off the South Atlantic, Atlantic, or Gulf, and who is selected to report by the Science and Research Director (SRD)3 must maintain a fishing record for each trip, or a portion of such trips as specified by the SRD, on forms provided by the SRD.
 Completed fishing records must be submitted to the SRD postmarked no later than 7 days after the end of each fishing trip.
 If no fishing occurred during a calendar month, a report must be submitted on one of the forms postmarked no later than 7 days after the end of that month.
 Information to be reported is indicated on the form and its accompanying instructions.